seppelz/arztvermittlung/NewKnowledgeBase.md

 - **Interface Consistency**: Ensure that HTML rendering behavior is consistent across similar components and views for a unified user experience.
 - **Accessibility Considerations**: When rendering HTML elements like `<strong>`, ensure they serve semantic purposes rather than just visual styling, to maintain proper accessibility.

+## Defensive Programming in Frontend Components

+- **API Response Validation**: Always check the structure and type of API responses before operating on them; use conditional checks like `Array.isArray()` before applying array methods.
+- **Fallback Strategies**: Implement fallback mechanisms that return sensible default values when API calls fail or return unexpected data structures.
+- **Error Isolation**: Use try-catch blocks to isolate errors in different parts of data processing, preventing failures in one section from affecting others.
+- **Type Checking**: Apply explicit type checking (e.g., `typeof x === 'object' && x !== null`) before accessing properties or calling methods to prevent runtime errors.
+- **Data Normalization**: Normalize API responses to a consistent format immediately upon receipt to ensure uniform data structure throughout the application.
+- **Graceful Degradation**: Design components to function with minimal data, showing appropriate UI for empty or error states rather than breaking completely.
+- **Comprehensive Logging**: Implement detailed logging at critical points in the data processing chain to facilitate debugging of production issues.
+- **Modular Error Handling**: Separate error handling logic from core business logic to improve code readability and maintenance.
+- **Defensive Object Access**: Use optional chaining (`?.`) and nullish coalescing (`??`) operators to safely access nested properties and provide fallbacks.
+- **Variables Initialization**: Always initialize variables with appropriate default values (e.g., empty arrays or objects) to prevent "undefined is not an object" errors.

 ## Effektives Admin-Dashboard Design

 ### Aggregation von Daten für Admin-Dashboards